 What Is Felt?

-Felt is believed to be one of the first fabrics created by early man, a bridge between animal pelts and woven or knitted fabrics.
-An intriguing aspect of the medium is how the wool fibers change as they are worked, from soft and fluffy to strong and durable.
+Felt is believed to be the first fabrics created by early man, a bridge between animal pelts and woven or knitted fabrics.
+One intriguing aspect of the medium is how the wool fibers change as they are worked, from soft and fluffy wool roving to a strong and durable matted fabric.

-Felt is loose wool or other animal fiber that is made into a textile with a haphazard fiber structure by using a combination of some of the following: pressure, agitation, water, soap, heat and needles resulting in a matted non-woven textile.
+Felt is loose wool or other animal fiber that is made into a textile with a haphazard fiber structure by using a combination of pressure, agitation, water, soap, heat and needles resulting in a matted non-woven textile.

 Nuno-felt (laminated felt) is wool or other animal fiber enmeshed or embedded into non-haphazard textile (such as woven, crocheted, knotted or knitted silk, cotton, rayon, or wool) using the wet felting process.